ducktyper-ai/quackverse/docs/quackcore-integrations-google-mail-comprehensive-guide.md

 # QuackCore Google Mail Integration Documentation

-The **quackcore.integrations.google.mail** module enables your QuackTools to interact with Gmail.
+The **quack_core.integrations.google.mail** module enables your QuackTools to interact with Gmail.
 It abstracts the complexity of Google OAuth2 authentication, email listing, downloading messages (including handling attachments), and error management.
 This guide explains the module’s architecture, configuration options, common usage patterns with detailed code examples, and troubleshooting advice.

 ---